pantheon-systems/documentation/source/content/guides/autopilot/03-enable-autopilot.md

    The Autopilot Configuration page shows all the steps from the initial setup on one page.

-   If the Site uses [Integrated Composer](/guides/integrated-composer) (including all Drupal 9 sites), Autopilot will show warnings in the sections where Composer manages updates.
+   If the Site uses [Integrated Composer](/guides/integrated-composer) (including all drupal:latest sites), Autopilot will show warnings in the sections where Composer manages updates.

 1. Click **Save** for each section of the configuration in which you make changes.